itmitica/nicebox/README.md

 download and copy to `firmware` directory on the usb portable memory stick

 ## nice install
 boot from usb and install only system utilities: uncheck Debian desktop environ etc
+create your "user"

 ## nice ad-hoc wifi
 go back on the last step, to a shell